alemuro/aleix.cloud/content/about-me.md

 date: 2019-02-19T18:23:49.000+00:00

 ---
 Hello, I'm Aleix Murtra!
-I'm currently working as a Junior Site Reliability Engineer at N26.
+I'm currently working as a *Cloud Site Reliability Engineer* at *Capside | NTT*.
 Here you can check a little abstract about me :)

 ***